-Intro to Enneagram for Entrepreneurs Pt.
+Intro to Enneagram Pt.
 1

 This April will mark four years for Drop Cap, and each year I learn something new about the branding process - specifically about personal and small business branding.
 It’s entirely different from working with corporations, often creating a more intimate and collaborative experience.
 The more I work on personal brands, the more I realize how important it is to cultivate self-awareness as an entrepreneur.